dword-design/nuxt-route-meta/README.md

 }
 ```

 That's it!
-Now you can access the metadata in `route.meta` from anywhere as you know it from [vue-router](https://www.npmjs.com/package/vue-router).
+Now you can access the meta data in `route.meta` from anywhere as you know it from [vue-router](https://www.npmjs.com/package/vue-router).
 The module takes all properties that all properties that are not functions, and the meta property itself is merged into the result.
 So `route.meta` from the example above is `{ auth: true, theme: 'water' }`.

 Here is an example to use it inside `this.extendRoutes` in a module: